bschiela/textools/README.md

 * `wfs-revision.sty`: For revising and adding TODOs.
 * `wfs-utils.sty`: Adds document functionality and miscellaneous features.
+* `wfs-notation.sty`: Commonly used symbols and macros for math notation.

 ### Templates
 These provide a quick starting point for new LaTeX projects.